unite-abilities/local-ai-starter-kit/README.md

 This guide assumes you're starting with a new Hostinger VPS.

-**1. Choose a Hostinger VPS Plan:**
+**1. Choose a VPS Plan:**
    *   A plan with at least 2 vCPU, 2GB RAM, and 40GB NVMe SSD should be a good starting point for this stack without running large local LLMs.
 If you plan to use local models (e.g., via Ollama), you'll need significantly more RAM and potentially GPU resources.
    *   **Operating System:** Choose **Ubuntu 22.04 LTS (or the latest LTS)**.
-Starting with a minimal/blank OS installation is recommended for better control, though Hostinger might offer a "Docker pre-installed" option which can save a step if you prefer.
+Starting with a minimal/blank OS installation is recommended for better control, though your VPS provider might offer a "Docker pre-installed" option which can save a step if you prefer.
 This guide will cover manual Docker installation.

 **2. Initial Server Setup (Connecting via SSH):**
-   *   Once your VPS is provisioned, find its IP address and root password from the Hostinger panel.
+   *   Once your VPS is provisioned, find its IP address and root password from the VPS panel.
    *   Connect to your server via SSH:
      ```bash
      ssh root@YOUR_SERVER_IP